 Bryan S. Castro Senior Research Associate

-Bryan Castro is a Senior Research Associate at Beacon Economics.
-Mr. Castro works across multiple practice areas with a focus on public policy analysis and economic, fiscal, and social impact analysis.
+Bryan Castro, Ph.D. is a Senior Research Associate at Beacon Economics.
+Dr. Castro works across multiple practice areas with a focus on public policy analysis and economic, fiscal, and social impact analysis.
 His professional experience and research interests include labor economics – particularly how active labor market policies impact jobseekers’ transition to employment, economic development, international trade, public sector economics, and markets with frictions.

-Mr. Castro is broadly experienced in using econometric software such as STATA, EViews, MATLAB, and R to perform statistical analysis and forecasting.
-He is also highly proficient in working with confidential Employment Development Department (EDD) data including clear knowledge about how to process the data and use it properly in public and private reports.
+Dr. Castro is broadly experienced in using econometric software such as STATA, EViews, MATLAB, and R to perform statistical analysis and forecasting.
+He also has expertise using IMPLAN software, the industry gold standard for conducting economic impact analysis.
+Dr. Castro is highly proficient in working with confidential Employment Development Department (EDD) data, having clear knowledge about how to process the data and use it properly in public and private reports.
 He has performed employment and demographic analysis for the City of Los Angeles and has used EDD data to contribute to reports for the City of Long Beach and San Bernardino County.

-Mr. Castro is currently a PhD candidate in Economics at the University of California, Irvine.
-He holds an M.A. degree in Economics from the University of California, Santa Barbara, and a B.A. degree in Economics and B.S. degree in Mathematics from California State University, Long Beach.
+Dr. Castro holds a Ph.D. in Economics from the University of California, Irvine, an M.A. degree in Economics from the University of California, Santa Barbara, and both a B.A. degree in Economics and B.S. degree in Mathematics from California State University, Long Beach.

 contact details